Medical Services | Health Information | Appointments | Education and Research | Jobs | About

 1. Ventilation.
 Install and use an exhaust fan to reduce moisture while taking baths or showers.

 2. Floors.
-Remove carpeting and use wood or linoleum flooring.
+Remove carpeting and use tile, vinyl, wood or linoleum flooring.
 Use washable rugs.

 3. Walls.
-Remove wallpaper and install tile, or paint walls with mold-resistant enamel paint.
+Remove wallpaper and install tile, or paint the walls with mold-resistant enamel paint.

-4. Tub.
+4. Shower and tub.
 Towel-dry the tub and enclosure after use.
-Scrub mold from tub and faucets.
+Scrub mold from the tub, shower and faucets with bleach.
 Clean or replace moldy shower curtains and bathmats.

 5. Toilet and sink.
 Scrub mold from plumbing fixtures.
 Repair leaks.